data-tools/big-data-types/README.md

 A library to transform Case Classes into Database schemas and to convert implemented types into another types

-This is a type safe library that converts basic Scala types and product types into different database types and schemas using Shapeless, it also allows converting implemented types into another types, for example, an Spark Schema can be automatically converted into a BigQuery table, without having code that relates BigQuery and Spark directly.
+This is a type safe library that converts basic Scala types and product types into different database types and schemas using Shapeless for Scala 2 and Scala 3 Mirrors for Scala 3, it also allows converting implemented types into another types, for example, a Spark Schema can be automatically converted into a BigQuery table, without having code that relates BigQuery and Spark directly.

 You can also see [this page in web format](https://data-tools.github.io/big-data-types/)

 What we can do with this library:
-- BigQuery: Create BigQuery Tables (or Schemas) using Case Classes
-- Spark: Create Spark Schemas from Case Classes
-- Transformations:
-    - On all modules, during a conversion (From Case Class to specific type) apply custom transformations. e.g: convert field names from camelCase into snake_case
 - Using multiple modules:
-    - Probably the most powerful thing of the library, any implemented type can be converted to any implemented type. e.g:
+  - Probably the most powerful thing of the library, any implemented type can be converted to any other implemented type. e.g:
-    A Spark Schema can be converted into a BigQuery Table.
+    A Spark Schema can be converted into a BigQuery Table
   - If new types are implemented in the library (e.g: Avro & Parquet schemas, Json Schema, ElasticSearch templates, etc) they will get automatically conversions for the rest of the types
+- BigQuery: Create BigQuery Tables (or Schemas) using Case Classes or other types.
+  - BigQuery module has also a completely integration with the system, so tables can be created using only this library.
+- Spark: Create Spark Schemas from Case Classes or from any other implemented type.
+- Cassandra: Create `CreateTable` objects from Case Classes.
+(They can be printed as a `create table` statement too)
+- Transformations:
+    - On all modules, during a conversion (From Case Class to specific type) apply custom transformations. e.g: convert field names from camelCase into snake_case, decide Timestamp formats or numerical precisions

 For now, it supports **BigQuery**, **Cassandra** and **Spark**.